 But yes, I’ll certainly find a bit of time for some writing in there a few times a week.

 But everything else that’s structured will need to be restructured.
 Seeing my parents on a Sunday afternoon could still be a possibility, but in the same way?
 It won’t just be the three of us now, but four, and so we’ll need to see how that works in practice.

 Our weekends will be precious – two whole days to spend with my son, but also factoring in any other chores that need to be done (I’ll be back to work eventually) – and then spending time with people; family, friends, clubs, etc. Now, I often go round to other peoples’ houses, especially when they have young children, but now that’s not automatically as easy – as I’ll have the same thing to consider.
 But we’ll make it work; I have some rather excellent friends who I know will be flexible and help me, and I’ll be making sure I act as flexibly as I can.

 Having a morning to avidly read or write in glorious quiet, or go for a long walk with no interruptions, will be a distant memory.
-But I’ll never complain about that; the noise of a child’s games or TV will be far better than anything else.
+But I’ll never complain about that; the noise of a child’s games or TV programmes will be far better than anything else.
 Finding a balance between going out and staying in is just as important.
 We’ll both need and want time at home, so how will we find time for that in between everything else?
 We’ll get there.